 |The Exhibition Hall||9:30 – 16:30|

 You should set aside half a day for visiting the Yungang Grottoes.
-It would be better to start your visiting early in the morning and you can even plan for a picnic, as the park is ideal for that.
+It would be better to start your visit early in the morning and you can even plan for a picnic, as the park is ideal for that.
 Make sure to visit this attraction at the time of your trip to China and leave your comments and experiences for us.